Farama-Foundation/PettingZoo/docs/api.md

 `possible_agents`: A list of all possible_agents the environment could generate.
 Equivalent to the list of agents in the observation and action spaces.

 `agent_selection` an attribute of the environment corresponding to the currently selected agent that an action can be taken for.
-Internal functions use it to know which agent is acting.

 `observation_spaces`: A dict of the observation spaces of every agent, keyed by name.